• Loading stock data...

 Viewership for the Pro Bowl Games decreased for the third consecutive year in the rebranded iteration of the league’s all-star contest.
 ABC, ESPN, and Disney XD drew 4.7 million viewers for Sunday’s simulcast, according to a source that viewed the Nielsen ratings, which was headlined by a flag football game, along with other competitions like a punting contest and tug-of-war match.
 The NFC beat the AFC 76–63.

-Those ratings are down by more than 1 million viewers—roughly an 18% decrease—from the 5.75 million that tuned in to the Pro Bowl Games flag football finale last year.
+Those ratings are down by more than 1 million viewers—roughly an 18% decrease—from the 5.75 million who tuned in to the Pro Bowl Games flag football finale last year.
 In 2023, the audience was 6.2 million during the first year using the new format.
 In 2022, the final year with a tackle football game, the Pro Bowl drew 6.7 million viewers.

 On Sunday, there was an announced crowd of 54,313 in Orlando at Camping World Stadium, which has a capacity of more than 60,000.
 That’s down slightly from 55,709 last year.